-Read and watch the Archbishop of Canterbury's BBC New Year Message.
+Read the text of the Archbishop of Canterbury's BBC New Year Message.

 If you are license payer in the UK, you can watch the Archbishop's New Year Message on BBC iPlayer here: https://www.bbc.co.uk/programmes/b0bwfrnk